immortalGe/Tools/assistant/readme.md

 Develop from 8/15
 ###Mission Schedule###
 - strip assistant from the original help framework **(done)**
-- transplant to android tablet is prefer,phone's ui and actions need redesign(8/22 --- 8/27)
+- transplant to android tablet is prefer,phone's ui and actions need redesign(8/22 --- 8/27).
+Generated android apk is fine,but due to [platform-problem](http://doc.qt.io/qt-5/android-support.html) paragraph 1,we can't use Qt WebEngine in the android now, we use text browser instead.